snowplow/marketing-attribution-accelerator/content/_index.md

 !['logo-banner'](images/logo_banner_2.png)

 Welcome to the **Fractribution** accelerator.
-This is a tutorial for a Snowplow accelerator that demonstrates how to run fractional attribution analysis on Snowplow data, coined 'Fractribution'.
+This is an accelerator to demonstrate and guide you on how to run fractional attribution analysis on Snowplow data, coined 'Fractribution'.
 Fractional attribution allows you to attribute the value of a conversion to one or more channels depending on the conversion pathway.
 As a result, it becomes possible to determine the revenue per channel, as well as the return on advertising spend (ROAS) if you have spend data for each marketing channel.
 Once finished, you will be able to build a deeper understanding of customer behaviour on your website and use your data to influence business decisions.

 Here you will learn to: